mx1001/hardops_manual/docs/Hops/operators/sharpeners/ssharpen.md

    * value for autosmoouth angle for selected object - default

 3. additive mode
-   * ON - apply defined sharpness and keeps other created sharp edges
+   * ON - apply defined sharpness and keeps other already existing sharp edges
    * OFF - clears all sharp edges befor applying its own sharpness

 4. sub-D mode